-THE 64-YEAR-OLD RETAILER IS HOPING TO TURN SALES AROUND AND FIND ITS FOOTHOLD FOR THE FUTURE, FUELLED BY INITIUM, PINBALL AND ITS ICONIC CATALOGUE ROOTS.
-BY JOSH KOLM n February, Sears Canada opened Initium, a start-up inspired, open concept office space in Toronto's Entertainment District.
+THE 64-YEAR-OLD RETAILER IS HOPING TO TURN SALES AROUND ANDFIND ITS FOOTHOLD FOR THE FUTURE, FUELLED BY INITIUM, PINBALLAND ITS ICONIC CATALOGUE ROOTS.BY JOSH KOLM

+Above: From campaigns to catalogues, new approaches to telling stories about products are shaping how Sears interacts with customers. n February, Sears Canada opened Initium, a start-up inspired, open concept office space in Toronto's Entertainment District.
 The space has its own dedicated staff tasked with revamping the retailer's digital framework, particularly as it relates to e-commerce, by replacing 262 connected legacy systems with a single, cloud-based system.